School Of Languages, Cultures & Linguis

 Name: Rosario Hernández

-School: Languages and Literatures (Spanish and Portuguese Section)
+School: Languages, Cultures and Linguistics (Spanish and Portuguese Section)

-Current Position: Associate Professor, School of Languages and Literatures, University College Dublin
+Current Position: Associate Professor, School of Languages, Cultures and Linguistics, University College Dublin

 Honours and Awards

 Title: Best poster for Innovation in Teaching and Learning

 | Year: 1996.

 Title: UCD Fellowship in Teaching and Academic Development

 |Association: SRHE (Society for Research into Higher Education), Function/Role: Member|

 |Association: ASELE (International Association for the Teaching of Spanish as a Foreign Language)., Function/Role: Member|

 |Association: AISHE (All Ireland Society for Higher Education)., Function/Role: Member|